WilliamDumont/playground-2tfqs6DW/statement.md

 # Welcome!

-This Go template lets you get started quickly with a simple one-page playground.
+This Go template lets you gely with a simple one-page playground.

 ```go runnable
 package main